Inarilein/Minecraft-Testmod/README.md

 ## Overview
-**Name of the Project:** Minecraft Testmod for Forge 1.17.1 **ModID:** testmod
+**Name of the Project:** Minecraft Testmod for Forge 1.17.1

+**ModID:** testmod

-This project is a test mod for Minecraft at version 1.17.1 (Forge) and is designed to expand my understanding and skills in Minecraft modding.
-The goal is to learn the basics and gain experience, that will be useful for developing, and releasing more extensive mods in the future.
+This project is a learning project, for mod development for the game "Minecraft" at version 1.17.1 (Forge), and is designed, to expand my understanding and skills in Minecraft modding.
+The goal is, to learn the basics, and gain experience.
+That will be useful for developing and releasing more mods in the future.

 ## Functionalities